The Ultimate Summer Sleeping Guide

 9. Keep Space Between You

-Leaving plenty of space around yourself in bed will help keep air around you as you won't have anyone else's body temperature adding to yours, ultimately keeping you cooler.
+Leaving plenty of space around yourself in bed will help keep the air around you as you won't have anyone else's body temperature adding to yours, ultimately keeping you cooler.

 10. Create a Calming Bedroom Routine and a Sleeping Pattern